Nicolas-mahe/ansible-windows/deck/labs/lab_05.md

 ansible-playbook --vault-password-file=.vault_pass deploy.yml -i inventories/dev -vvv
 ```

-When IIS is installed, open the ip of your VM: You will see the defaut page of IIS.
+When IIS is installed, open the ip of your VM in your browser: You will see the defaut page of IIS.

 ## Change index.html of the default IIS application